coveo/source.coveo.com/_posts/2016-09-08-sitecore-powershell-module-with-Coveo.md

     )
 Find-Item -Index "sitecore_master" -Criteria $filterParams

-# This will return only a certain # of items for the sitecore_master index
+# This will return only a certain number of items for the sitecore_master index
 Find-Item -Index "sitecore_master" -First 1000

 # This will allow me to view the properties of the index so I can do more work on it